iancze/PSOAP/doc/covariance.rst

 For more information on the construction of the covariance matrix, see Section 2 of `Czekala et al., 2017ApJ...840...49C <http://adsabs.harvard.edu/abs/2017ApJ...840...49C>`_.

-The ``psoap.covariance.py`` module contains all of the routines for filling and solving covariance matrices, which are used in evaluation of the Gaussian process likelihood and the posterior mean and covariance.
-Some of the guts of the matrix filling routines are written in cython in the ``matrix_functions.pyx`` module, which are wrapped by the following methods.

 .. automodule:: psoap.covariance
     :members: